 Dr. Miguel Ferreira da Silva became the Senior Portuguese Representative at the Africa Center for Strategic Studies in March 2012.
-Following his graduation in Law from the University of Lisbon he completed post graduate studies in Juridical-Political Sciences, at the same University, and in Political Science and International Relations at the Portuguese Catholic University.
-He also holds specializations in Security and Intelligence, as in Terrorism.
+Following his graduation in Law from the University of Lisbon he completed post graduate studies in Juridical-Political Sciences at the same University, and in Political Science and International Relations at the Portuguese Catholic University.
+He also holds specializations in Security and Intelligence and in Terrorism.

 Still a Senior Legal Advisor with the Portuguese Media Authority, he also became an advisor to the Portuguese Government, particularly in matters related to Africa.

-His main research interests are linked to Democracy, the rule of law, freedom of the press and post conflict cultures.
+His main research interests are linked to Democracy, the rule of law, freedom of the press, and post conflict cultures.
 Miguel is also a member of the International Consortium for the Study of Post Conflict Cultures.
-Born in Porto, Portugal, he fluently speaks Portuguese, English and Spanish, he also speaks French.
+Born in Porto, Portugal, he speaks Portuguese, English, and Spanish fluently; he also speaks French.

 Deputy Chief of Staff for Operations